Definition

 - Emotional lability, fatigue, and depression.

-- Bitemporal visual field defects caused by compression of the optic chiasm from ACTH-secreting pituitary tumors.
+- Bitemporal visual field defects caused by compression of the optic chiasm from ACTH-secreting pituitary tumours.

 Emergency Examination Findings

-- Hypotension, confusion, vomiting, and laboratory findings of hypoglycemia, hyperkalemia, and hyponatremia.
+- Hypotension, confusion, vomiting, and laboratory findings of hypoglycaemia, hyperkalaemia, and hyponatraemia.

-- May follow abrupt steroid cessation or adrenal tumor resection.
+- May follow abrupt steroid cessation or adrenal tumour resection.

 Investigations